Deepayan137/presentations/TIR/PITCHME.md

 ### Expansion Module

-This module is made up of two components:

 1. Given query representation $\hat{q}$ , what information should we read from the context memory?

 2. How to integrate the information in the orignal query representaion $\hat{q}$ with the information extracted from memory $d_i$?